 [And for you nostalgia buffs, the older edition is still available on CD for a low price, while supplies last.]

-We’ve also created an exciting new Companion Reader (PDF now available, paperback edition coming in October) with colorful illustrations of these classic stories, plus instructions and a script so kids can stage their own play!
+We’ve also created an exciting new Companion Reader with colorful illustrations of these classic stories, plus instructions and a script so kids can stage their own play!

 (And yes, we included directions about “How to do Stage Combat without actually stabbing anyone.”)